-- 1. Students must notify the Graduate Program Director and Coordinator the semester prior to when they are going to begin the Teaching Practicum.
-The Graduate Program Coordinator will send an email each semester with a deadline to notify the GPD and GPC of the student's intent to begin the Teaching Practicum the following semester. - 2.
-The GPD and the Associate Chair will identify potential courses for the student to complete Teaching Practicum I. Every effort will be made to assign students to the same course which they will be teaching during Teaching Practicum II; however, given the many moving pieces in course scheduling, this cannot always be guaranteed.
+- 1. Students must notify the Assistant Graduate Program Director and Coordinator the semester before they are going to begin the Teaching Practicum.
+The Graduate Program Coordinator will email each semester with a deadline to notify the department of the student's intent to begin the Teaching Practicum the following semester.
+In this notification, students can specify courses they are particularly interested in teaching. - 2.
+The Department Exec Committee will identify potential courses for the student to complete Teaching Practicum I. Every effort will be made to assign students to the same course which they will be teaching during Teaching Practicum II; however, given the many moving pieces in course scheduling, this cannot always be guaranteed.